george-hawkins/blender-donut-notebook/blend-modes.md

 There are no end of videos on YouTube about blend modes - e.g. this [one](https://www.youtube.com/watch?v=QfGKdsz1pVM) from someone who usually focuses on Blender (but in this video treats blending as a general topic) or this [crash course](https://www.youtube.com/watch?v=EroAHgpsP_I) for blend modes in Photoshop or this more detailed [one](https://www.youtube.com/watch?v=zGTbOfhyXnA) (that just covers four modes).

-Some just look at the mechanics of what each mode does without making it clear when and why you might use a particular mode.
+Some videos just look at the mechanics of what each mode does without making it clear when and why you might use a particular mode.
 Some explain the maths of what's going on (which I find helpful).
 So just find whatever works for you.